• Skip to primary navigation

 • Mexican Chickpeas

-1. Ready in under 20 minutes in one skillet.
+• Ready in under 20 minutes with just one skillet—perfect for busy weeknights.

 Scroll down to the recipe card below for full information on ingredients and amounts.